DON'T OVERLOOK your indoor environment!

-Next, he inserts specially designed air tools into the air duct to loosen dirt and lift debris into the vacuum stream for removal of the contaminants that are clinging to the walls of the air duct.
+Next in the air duct cleaning process, he inserts specially designed air tools into the air duct to loosen dirt and lift debris into the vacuum stream for removal of the contaminants that are clinging to the walls of the air duct.
 The air duct is cleaned from the register, through the entire duct--all the way back to the furnace.
 Contaminants are removed.

 An access door is installed in the plenum (the separate space provided for air circulation for your HVAC, between the structural ceiling and a drop-down ceiling, or under a raised floor) to access the return side of the air duct system.
 Now the technician can clean the cold air and return and plenum.
 This is where we find the majority of contamination.
 (NOTE: This step requires very powerful vacuum system that most air duct company’s DO NOT HAVE)

 Attention to the furnace--Vacuum out the inside of the furnace chambers, remove dust and debris from blower and blades and inspect.